The Fox Glacier Village

 Fox Glacier village is 3.5 hours drive from Wanaka, just under 2 hours from Hokitika and 25 minutes from Franz Josef village.

-Six kilometres west from the Fox Glacier village, is the beautiful Lake Matheson.
-The Lake was formed about 14,000 years ago when a large depression left behind after the Glacier retreated filled with water.
-On a clear day it’s easy to see why this is New Zealand’s most photographed lake, its mirror-like reflections of Aoraki Mount Cook and Mount Tasman are picture perfect.
-The dramatic reflections are thanks to the deep dark brown colour of the lake waters, a result of the run-off from the pristine forest surroundings.
+Six kilometers west from the Fox Glacier village is the beautiful Lake Matheson.
+The Lake was formed about 14,000 years ago when a large depression was left behind after the Glacier retreated filled with water.
+On a clear day, it’s easy to see why this is New Zealand’s most photographed lake, its mirror-like reflections of Aoraki Mount Cook and Mount Tasman are picture-perfect.
+The dramatic reflections are thanks to the deep dark brown color of the lake waters, a result of the run-off from the pristine forest surroundings.

-One of the most popular short walks in Westland National Park, the full Lake Matheson circuit is 2.6 kilometres and takes around 1½ hours return at a slow pace.
+One of the most popular short walks in Westland National Park, the full Lake Matheson circuit is 2.6 kilometers and takes around 1½ hours to return at a slow pace.
 The far end of the circuit, either early morning or late afternoon is the best place to visit if you are looking for the perfect photograph.
-If you are short on time, take a quick stroll along the wheelchair friendly path to the jetty for some amazing views and easy photograph opportunities.
+If you are short on time, take a quick stroll along the wheelchair-friendly path to the jetty for some amazing views and easy photograph opportunities.

 Getting there is easy in your hire car, turn onto the well signposted Cook Flat Road in the middle of Fox Glacier village, travel 5 km along then turn right onto the side road to Lake Matheson.

 There are several walks to choose from in this area, the Department of Conservation (DOC) website is a good place to start when planning your day.
-Also located along Gillespies Beach is a DOC campsite, providing free non powered tent sites for intrepid travellers.
-Quick tip; the sandflies here can be quite bad year round, be sure to include some bug repellent in your bag!
+Also located along Gillespies Beach is a DOC campsite, providing free non-powered tent sites for intrepid travelers.
+Quick tip; the sandflies here can be quite bad year-round, be sure to include some bug repellent in your bag!
 Please note this campsite is not suitable for caravans or campervans.

 Heading out into the great outdoors and getting up close to the glaciers is an exciting experience, but it can also be dangerous.
 Take care, keep safe and make sure your visit is one to remember for all the right reasons.

-Stopping by the Fox Glacier on your way through in your rental car is easy, just look for the well signposted turn off while travelling State Highway 6.
+Stopping by the Fox Glacier on your way through in your rental car is easy, just look for the well-signposted turn-off while traveling State Highway 6.
 Whether you plan to stay for the day or the week you are sure to find memorable ways to spend your time in the Fox Glacier region.